Rowan Prep School, Claygate

 You can drop your little darlings off at 7.45am for the breakfast club and then collect by 6pm if you need to.
 And the great thing is, it’s totally flexible.
 The after-school club – called the Prep Club at the Hill and Activity Club at the pre-prep – also includes high tea and homework will be supervised for the older kids.
 There are loads of clubs – everything from African drumming and orchestra to judo, rugby, swimming, sewing and ski club – which kids often do before joining the Prep Club.

 The fees at include lunches, specialist support, extension and preparation for 11+.
-Breakfast club is extra at £4.25 per session and the after school clubs are £6.50 per session.
+Breakfast club and the after school clubs are extra.

 WORD ON THE GROUND